 “If you're not sure, or you need a quick jumpstart, use The Telehealth Implementation Playbook, that'll really help you get started,” said Corey Howard, MD, founder and director of Physicians Life Centers.
 “Understanding how to integrate it, how to select a vendor, how to code properly and give you the confidence to explore what telehealth can really do for your practice.”

-The AMA Telehealth Immersion Program provides ongoing support to physicians, practices and health systems in adopting and optimizing telehealth at their organizations.
-Through this series of webinars, interactive peer-to-peer learning sessions, virtual discussions, bootcamp, and resources, the program amplifies available education on telehealth, builds the evidence base supporting telehealth use in providing patient care, and facilitates a network of collaboration and sharing of best practices.
+The Future of Health Immersion Program provides ongoing support to physicians, practices and health systems in adopting and optimizing telehealth, remote patient monitoring and digitally enabled care models at their organizations.
+Through this series of webinars, interactive peer-to-peer learning sessions, virtual discussions, bootcamp and resources, the program amplifies available education on digitally enabled care, builds the evidence base supporting telehealth use in providing patient care, and facilitates a network of collaboration and sharing of best practices.

 Challenges presented by telemedicine & ethical practice